 Llanos de Cortez Waterfall.
 Photo courtesy of alexinetown via Flickr CC

-Rio Celeste Waterfall, Tenorio National Park
+Rio Celeste Waterfall, Tenorio Volcano National Park

 The Rio Celeste is a stunning blue river in the northwest region of Guanacaste, Costa Rica.
-This beautiful flume is located inside Tenorio National Park and is best known for its brilliant turquoise blue water, which comes from a chemical reaction of volcanic minerals.
+This beautiful flume is located inside Tenorio Volcano National Park and is best known for its brilliant turquoise blue water, which comes from a chemical reaction of volcanic minerals.
 It is located just to the northeast of the Tenorio Volcano.

-The trail is quite easy and there are stairs to help you get down to the lower waterfall area, and it will take you about 20 minutes of hiking to reach the waterfall.
+The trail is quite easy, and there are stairs to help you get down to the lower waterfall area, and it will take you about 20 minutes of hiking to reach the waterfall.
 When you arrive, although you can’t swim, you’ll be able to watch the waterfall from the observation deck.

 Since this is one of the most well-known Costa Rica waterfalls, there is an entrance fee of around $12 USD to get in.